 Up for a hike?
 You can take the Palm Springs Aerial Tramway to San Jacinto Peak for hiking or a romantic (albeit chilly) picnic.
 As an added bonus for those who do not suffer from acrophobia, the tramcars actually rotate so guests can stand in one place to get a view of both the lush mountain and the valley’s wide expanse during the 10-minute journey.

 If you need a break from the sun or touring, there are plenty of shops and dining options.
-Or if you’re looking to get lucky you can try the Spa Resort Casino.
+Or if you’re looking to get lucky you can try the Agua Caliente Casino.

-Speaking of the Spa Resort Casino, their Steakhouse this is a good place to start your night.
+Speaking of the Agua Caliente Casino, their Steakhouse this is a good place to start your night.
 They offer perfectly aged prime cuts; fresh seafood cooked to perfection and perfectly crafted martinis.

 If steak isn’t your thing, head over to Trio located in the heart of Palm Springs.
 The prix fixe menu features Midwest comfort food with a California edge.
 Or try Eight4Nine, one of Palm Springs’ most popular gay-friendly gatherings, with a menu of classic dinner favorites.
 You must end the meal with the flourless triple chocolate cake.
 Or try the new concept Marlin Bar at Tommy Bahama’s.
 Its tropical décor and vibrant crowd exemplify the best of classic Palm Springs.

 After all that eating, head over to East Arenas Road, for a dose of gay culture and dancing.
 This tiny street downtown is bumping with two new hotspots and classics that pack the gays in.
-Chill bar, the areas newest gay club, is popular with the 20- and 30-something crowd, while Blackbook offers the city its first taste of a gastropub.
-Of course, you can’t leave without trying classics like Hunters, which draws in the younger crowd and their older admirers, and Quadz, which spins an extensive show tunes collection.
+Chill bar, the areas newest gay club, is popular with the 20- and 30-something crowd.
+While Blackbook offers the city its first taste of a gastropub.
+Of course, you can’t leave without trying Hunters, which draws in the younger crowd and their older admirers.
+Or Quadz, which spins an extensive show tunes collection.

 The moral of this lengthy piece: Go here.
 For the sun, the laid-back lifestyle, the views, the bare skin.
 This hot little gay hideaway is the perfect escape.
 Check out the Palm Springs Bureau of Tourism for the latest happenings.